neondatabase/website/content/docs/extensions/pgrag.md

    - Vectorizing the question to create an embedding
    - Using the question embedding to find relevant document chunks based on the shortest vector distances
    - Retrieving document chunks from the database
-   - Reranking the chunks, taking the best-matching chunks
+   - Reranking the chunks for the best-matching ones
    - Prompting the generative AI chat model with the question and relevant document chunks
    - Generating the answer